PantherXOS/wiki.pantherx.org/Installation-guide.md

 - We do not accept bug reports at this time
 - We do not provide support except for occasional forum comments
-- We try to release updates on a weekly basis
+- We try to release updates on a 2-week basis

 With that being said, we are working exclusively on PantherX OS and I myself do virtually everything on the system without any major issues.
 In fact, after years on MacOS and the months on various other Linux distributions, I have found PantherX to be much more reliable.
 If you do ever run into any issues after an update, simply reboot and roll-back your system in literally 1 second.

-Have a great time on PantherX OS
+**Have a great time on PantherX OS**

 ### Forum